Hammarn/1MB335/Lab2.md

 Next, we have sequence types:

 ```
-String: A string value is a collection of one or more characters put in single, double or triple quotes.
+String: A string value is a collection of one or more characters put in single, double, or triple quotes.
 List: A list object is an ordered collection of one or more data items, not necessarily of the same type, put in square brackets.
 Tuple: A Tuple object is an ordered collection of one or more data items, not necessarily of the same type, put in parentheses.
 ```